Asset Protection: How Do You Keep What You Built?

 We employ a variety of strategies for clients in the proper position to engage in asset protection planning to protect assets including:

-- Domestic and offshore and domestic business entity formation;Exempt asset protections under state law; and
+- Domestic and offshore and domestic business entity formation

 - Negotiation and preparation of pre and post-marital agreements

 The exact strategies employed by our firm may vary depending on the client, the nature of the assets, the country of origin, and the tax regulations that apply to those assets.
-The ultimate goal is to protect the status of current assets in a manner that is effective, legal and ethical.
+The ultimate goal is to protect your assets in a manner that is effective, legal and ethical.